 Many biblical scholars believe that Nathanael is the same man as the Apostle Bartholomew, who is mentioned in Matthew, Mark, Luke, and Acts.
 We see in today’s Gospel from John that his initial reaction to Philip’s invitation is doubt.
 Why?
-Because of where he came from.
-Nazareth was a small peasant village with a population of about 1,600 (Meier, 317) people.
+Because of where Jesus came from.
+Nazareth was a small peasant village with a population of about 1,600 people (Meier, 317).
 I don’t think its small size would be the main reason for Nathanael’s offering a bit of humor at the expense of Jesus’ hometown, though he must have had some reason to believe that nothing good could come from Nazareth.
-The more important point is that Nathanael did not allow his prejudice to keep him from following Philip’s invitation to “Come and see.”
+The more important point is that Nathanael did not allow his preconceived opinions of Nazareth to keep him from following Philip’s invitation to “Come and see.”

-Though we do not know much about Nathanael other than the encounter described in today’s gospel, we know that he was willing to set aside his initial doubt and prejudice, was willing to encounter, follow, and remain with Jesus to become one of the Twelve.
+Though we do not know much about Nathanael other than the encounter described in today’s gospel, we know that he was willing to set aside his initial doubt and prejudice of Jesus’ hometown.
+He was willing to encounter, follow, and remain with Jesus to become one of the Twelve.
 There is speculation that he traveled to India to spread the Gospel he received.
-Most likely he encountered those who had the same doubt that anything good could come from the One from Nazareth.
-There would be those who refused to believe and beheaded him.
-Yet, before and after his martyrdom, some, though initially doubtful, some like Nathanael, came and saw and believed.
+Most likely he encountered those who had a doubt that anything good could come from the One from Nazareth.
+There would be those who refused to believe and so he was killed.
+Yet, before and after his martyrdom, some, though initially doubtful, some like Nathanael, came, saw, and believed.